YURAresearch/YURAResearchDatabase/README.md

 Do you want to help students find research?
 Want to get started with web development?
 Read the ***Getting Started*** below to learn more!

-Master branch deployed at https://yura-rdb.herokuapp.com/
+Testing branch deployed at https://yura-rdb-staging.herokuapp.com/

 ## Getting Started